 When staining large numbers of cells, the antibody concentration rather than the cell number is the important factor.
-If you are staining 10 million cells, adjust the antibody amount accordingly.
-If you are staining 100 million cells, increase the antibody 5-10 fold.
+If you are staining 10 million cells, use the same staining volume and antibody amount that you use when staining 1 million cells.
+If you are staining 100 million cells, increase the antibody 5-fold.

-Sorting Sample Buffer
+Sorting Buffer